gsarti/website-content/content/publication/clip-italian/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Arxiv Preprint"
+publication: "In Proceedings of the 9th Italian Conference on Computational Linguistics (CLiC-it 2023)"
-publication_short: "Arxiv"
+publication_short: "CLiC-it 2023"

 abstract: "CLIP (Contrastive Language-Image Pre-training) is a very recent multi-modal model that jointly learns representations of images and texts.
 The model is trained on a massive amount of English data and shows impressive performance on zero-shot classification tasks.
 Training the same model on a different language is not trivial, since data in other languages might be not enough and the model needs high-quality translations of the texts to guarantee a good performance.
 In this paper, we present the first CLIP model for the Italian Language (CLIP-Italian), trained on more than 1.4 million image-text pairs.
 Results show that CLIP-Italian outperforms the multilingual CLIP model on the tasks of image retrieval and zero-shot classification."